Fed set to end one crisis chapter even as global risks rise

 The Fed's third round of bond buying closes to mixed reviews.
 Officials argue it helped hold down long-term interest rates, keeping borrowing costs cheaper for companies and households.
 Others maintain it did little more than prop up stock prices.

-The end of the programme won't immediately lead to a decline in the Fed's bloated balance sheet.
+The end of the program won't immediately lead to a decline in the Fed's bloated balance sheet.

 For now, it plans to continue reinvesting the proceeds of securities that mature, part of an effort to keep many aspects of its monetary accommodation in place.
 As it stands, officials do not plan to allow the Fed's balance sheet to decline until after interest rates begin to rise.